Robotics-Research-Group-KUL/betfsm/documentation/docs/actionserver.md

 ![state machine of action server](./static/goal_state_machine.png)

 The state machine is run in the EXECUTING state of the above figure from the ROS2 documentation.
-The [goal_callback][yasmin_etasl.yasmin_action_server.YasminActionServer.goal_callback] checks whether the task exists in the dictionary of state machines and optionally validates the input parameters of the task using a schema.
+The [goal_callback][betfsm.betfsm_action_server.BeTFSMActionServer.goal_callback] checks whether the task exists in the dictionary of state machines and optionally validates the input parameters of the task using a schema.
-The action server is implemented in the [YasminActionServer][yasmin_etasl.yasmin_action_server.YasminActionServer] described below.
+The action server is implemented in the [BeTFSMActionServer][betfsm.betfsm_action_server.BeTFSMActionServer] described below.

 The tasks that the action server can react to are described by a Dictionary that maps the name of the task to an instance of TickingState (a state machine)..

 To specify a schema to validate the parameters, add `input_parameters_schema` member to the TickingState with the schena in python format (i.e. using json.loads("..." )

-::: yasmin_etasl.yasmin_action_server.YasminActionServer
+::: betfsm.betfsm_action_server.BeTFSMActionServer
     options:
       heading_level: 3
       show_source: false